Image

-Halloween can be FUN and substance free.
-Learn about free Halloween events taking place at Oregon State.
-If you live on campus, also check out activities planned in your residence hall.
+Halloween can be fun and substance free.
+Check out free events taking place at OSU throughout October.
+If you live on campus, also look into activities planned for your residence hall.

 Remember these tips to keep the fun going.